sinaru/automata/README.md

 # Automata

-This is a python based package which is a codebase that automate Ubuntu platform configuration.
+This is a python based package which is a codebase that automate Ubuntu platform setup.

 Automata has it's own DSL based on YAML syntax.
 You can specify the configuration for your machine in a YAML file based on this specific DSL.